 Not everything about your trip must revolve around food, wine, art and history.
 There are plenty of things to do in Clare Valley that revolve around getting some much needed fresh air and exercise.
 In fact, the natural landscapes of the region are equally as stunning, diverse and accessible thanks to a few of the conservation parks in the Clare Valley.

 Hiking in Clare Valley is therefore very much possible (and highly encouraged).
-Pay a visit to Spring Gully Conservation Park for a stroll through a grassy woodland framed with dramatic, steep terrain on either side.
+Pay a visit to Spring Gully Conservation Park for a stroll through a grassy woodland.
+The park is framed with dramatic, steep terrain on either side.
 Hike through the woodland, out to the other side to find a waterfall trickling from 18 metres up and admire the sprinkling of wonderful wildflowers that bloom in spring.

 Another option for hiking in Clare Valley is Red Bank Conservation Park.
 Suggested to have one of the richest sites for megafauna in Australia, the park – as the name suggested – boasts beautifully vibrant red soils and bursts with greenery.
 Visit Red banks and try to catch a glimpse of threatened species of animals, as well as kangaroos, wombats and echidnas.
 There are plenty of things to do in Clare Valley surrounded by nature!